WORWAG PHARMA

 1. What is Lagosa and what is it used for

-It is used in cases of exposure to substances with hepatotoxic risk.
+It is used in cases of exposure to hepatotoxic substances.

 2. What you need to know before using Lagosa